 Flat-Earthers have a lot of explaining to do.
 For starters, they have to explain why we have photos of the Earth taken from space.

-Then they have to explain why not one human being in the history of the planet has ever found the edge of the Earth.
+Then they have to explain why not one human being in the history of the planet has ever found the ends of the Earth despite several attempts, including one couple who recently attempted to reach the edge, thought to be somewhere near Sicily.